znerd/xmlenc/README.txt

-This is xmlenc, a stream-based XML output library for Java, optimized for performance.
+This is XMLenc, a stream-based XML output library for Java, optimized for performance.

 This software is available under the terms of a 2-clause BSD-style license,